 Reinsurance is an important aspect of managing insurance risk.
-The Group must protect itself against dramatic fluctuations in technical results by entering into agreements on reinsurance so as to make the risk of the Group having to pay claims from its own funds reasonable in relation to the size of the risk assumed, the risk composition and Trygd's equity.
+The Group must protect itself against dramatic fluctuations in technical results by entering into agreements on reinsurance to make the risk of the Group having to pay claims from its own funds reasonable in relation to the size of the risk assumed, the risk composition and Trygd's equity.

 Trygd has organized a reinsurance program which ensures that e.g. large natural disasters and significant individual claims do not compromise Trygd's ability to meet its obligations.
-For large natural disasters, the total cost to Trygd will amount to a maximum of DKK 10m.
+For large natural disasters, the total cost to Trygd in 2023 would amount to a maximum of DKK 6m plus 10% of the amount exceeding DKK 6m up to 10m.
+The 10% were added to Trygd's share for layer 1 of the Property reinsurance programme 2023 as it was not possible to cover 100% of that layer.

 The reinsurance program is reviewed once a year and approved by the Board of Directors.